 In the face of rapid advances in the molecular technology behind GPM, researchers and observers of this progress are concerned that examination of the ecological and social issues associated with the technology has been insufficient.
 Thus, The Bill and Melinda Gates Foundation, The Pew Initiative in Food Safety and the USDA have each conducted limited research and/or held symposia on ecological and socio-cultural questions related to GPM.
 A number of high-profile articles have also addressed this topic.
 While each of these efforts is valuable in its own way, they have been piecemeal, and an interdisciplinary framework for understanding and evaluating GPM is lacking.

-Our IGERT program is the first to establish an axis for interdisciplinary conversations among universities, governments, and the broader GPM community.
+Our IGERT program was the first to establish an axis for interdisciplinary conversations among universities, governments, and the broader GPM community.
 At the same time, we view GPM as exemplary of new technologies of a specific kind, technologies for which intensive integration of biological and social sciences is needed for comprehensive assessments, public education, and appropriate product development to take place.
 In this way, GPM shares a general profile with nanotechnology, gene therapy, climate manipulation, and other technological endeavors where concerned citizens may object that “just because it can be done doesn’t mean it should be done”.
-While the IGERT training will focus on GPM, it will examine GPM in this broader context and thereby prepare trainees for careers in settings where the interaction of diverse actors (including a lay public) must take into account sophisticated methodologies and discipline-specific vocabularies.
-Our specific goals are to:
+While the IGERT training has focused on GPM, it has also examined GPM in this broader context and thereby preparing our graduates for careers in settings where the interaction of diverse actors (including a lay public) must take into account sophisticated methodologies and discipline-specific vocabularies.

-- Develop cohorts of globally-engaged U.S. students who will conceive, develop and implement ground-breaking research to address interdisciplinary issues at the frontiers of GPM.
+- Develop cohorts of globally-engaged U.S. students who conceive, develop and implement ground-breaking research to address interdisciplinary issues at the frontiers of GPM

 - Engage trainees in international research to enhance global perspectives and appreciation for other cultures